syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 #### Example 3 : (Automatically) configure partitions at boot

-Following snippet will limit the growing of the ephemeral disk at 10GiB and use the spare space for creating another partition :
+Following snippet will limit the growing of the ephemeral disk at 10 GiB and use the spare space for creating another partition :

 ```shell
 #cloud-config